ItzHipe/CropSense/README.md

 * **Web Connectivity and Data Transmission:**
     * Connects to a Wi-Fi network.
     * Transmits the collected weather data along with crop suitability information to a web server at regular intervals.

-The Data transmision and processing (storage of data recieved in a MongoDB on a server) is done via the [Arduino Server Manager](https://github.com/m4xy07/arduino-server-manager)

 ## Working of the Arduino Code